 Class A Shares: Class A shares are offered at their public offering price: NAV plus the applicable sales charge and are also subject to 12b-1 distribution fees of 0.25% of the average daily net assets of Class A shares.
-The Copeland SMID Cap Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$500 for all other accounts.
+The Copeland SMID Cap Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
 The minimum subsequent investment in Class A shares of the Fund is \$50 for retirement plan accounts and \$500 for all other accounts of that Fund.
+The Copeland Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$500 for all other accounts of that Fund.
 The Copeland Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$1,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$50 for retirement plan accounts and \$500 for all other accounts of that Fund.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$500 for all other accounts of that Fund.
 The Copeland International Small Cap Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$50 for retirement plan accounts and \$5,000 for all other accounts of that Fund.
-Use of the Funds' Automatic Investment Plan can lower these requirements.
-The sales charge varies, depending on how much you invest.
-There are no sales charges on reinvested distributions.
-The Funds and the adviser each reserve the right to waive sales charges as described below.
-The following sales charges apply to your purchases of Class A shares of the Funds:
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
+The minimum subsequent inve